Additions to reserve: Policy redesign

 - Additions to Reserve proposals are now approved by Ministerial Order

-- First Nations have the option to pre-reserve designate or zone lands prior to lands being set apart as reserves to address the continuity of existing third-party interests
+- First Nations have the option to designate or zone lands prior to lands being set apart as reserves to address the continuity of existing third-party interests

 Land Code First Nations

-Through the Framework Agreement on First Nation Land Management Act, the Minister of Crown-Indigenous Relations may, by order, and at the request of a First Nation with a land code in force, set land apart as a reserve for the use and benefit of that First Nation.
+Through the Framework Agreement on First Nation Land Management (FAFNLMA), the Minister of Crown-Indigenous Relations may, by order, and at the request of a First Nation with a land code in force, set land apart as a reserve for the use and benefit of that First Nation.
 Alternatively, First Nations that are operational under the Framework Agreement can also use ALRRCA to add land to reserve, before transferring administrative control of the newly added lands under its land code.

 Past and current Additions to Reserve Policies